wp-media/search-and-replace/README.md

 ![screenshot-4](https://raw.githubusercontent.com/inpsyde/search-and-replace/master/assets/wporg/screenshot-4.png)

 ####*Replace Domain/URL* Tab
-If you want to migrate your site to another domain, please enter here your new domain URL and download a sql file with replaced URLs.
+If you want to migrate your site to another domain, please enter here your new domain URL, then download a sql file with the replaced URLs.
 Import this file into the database of your WordPress installation on your new domain.

 Please enter the new domain name including "http://" or "https://", as shown in the 'search' field.